KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 ![Drawing a white fat-bit.](images/ch2.fatbit.white.png)

-### Black Fat Bits
+### Black Fat-Bits

 We turn our attention now to representing those bits which are turned *off*.
 Referring back to [the figure of the glyph for the letter A](#ch2_img_glyphA), note how despite the dark squares imply dark dots on the screen, we can still see the grid lines in the figure.
-We similarly want some kind of visual cue on the screen when representing fat bits for dark pixels.
+We similarly want some kind of visual cue on the screen when representing fat-bits for dark pixels.

 What we need to do is render the edges of a simple rectangle, like so: